 Incremental progression is assessed by an employee's line manager in consultation with the Head of Service and Director who has to approve the recommendations within their Directorate; this is monitored by Corporate Leadership Team.
 The process and timetable for appraisals and incremental progression for the Chief Executive and Directors is set out at Appendix I(C).

 3.2 Market Supplements

-Currently there are sixteen employees in receipt of Market Supplements within the council; this is an increase of three from the previous year; the policy is at Appendix I(D).
-There have been recruitment difficulties mainly with Building Surveyor staff during the year and it is anticipated that this will continue in several of the professional roles during 2017.
+Currently there are fourteen employees in receipt of Market Supplements within the Council; this is an decrease of two from the previous year; the policy is at Appendix I(D).

 3.3 Pension